Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 ## Create the AzureCommunicationChatClient

-Use the `AzureCommunicationChatServiceAsyncClient.Builder` to configure and create `AzureCommunicationChatClient`.
+Use the `AzureCommunicationChatServiceAsyncClient.Builder` to configure and create an instance of `AzureCommunicationChatClient`.

 ```java
 import com.azure.android.communication.chat.AzureCommunicationChatServiceAsyncClient;